The Lightning Network

 Your followers can easily send payments towards your tippin.me wallet after getting set-up with a different wallet and opening a channel with tippin.me.

 The dashboard is basic, and primarily shows the amount of Satoshis you have earned.
 It also gives you the code to install a web button on your own page.

 Not quite the same as the other wallets, but it’s easy to use and may signal the beginning of micropayments via the lightning network into legacy social media outlets.
 One to keep an eye on.
 If you use Twitter yourself be sure to get the extension!

-Zap is another Lightning wallet available on desktop, Android and iOS.
-It’s a non-custodial wallet that focuses on ease of use.
+Zap is another Lightning wallet that is available on the desktop, as well as for the Android and iOS operating systems.
+It’s a non-custodial wallet that primarily focuses on ease of use.
 It has a nice looking user interface and has plenty of options to get the most out of your lightning experience.

 autopilot makes it possible for zap to use the LND (Lightning Network Daemon).
 It makes it possible to automatically manage your channels and takes a lot of the difficulties away from the user.
 It is optional though, so if you really want to be in full control you can be!

 It lets you add people that you transact with often to your contacts list including all their information.
 The Zap dashboard already suggests a couple of channels to connect to so you can immediately start sending payments via some well known channels, but again, if you prefer to do this yourself you are able to do so.
 It supports multiple languages and the value of your funds can be shown in BTC of fiat currencies.